colbsa/MusserSR.org/weekend-fall-fest.md

 excerpt: Throughout the autumn, we host Fall Fest - a day-long program that keeps the adventure of Cub Scouting and Cub Camp happening for the whole family!
 ---

-<div class="alert alert-warning" role="alert">2022 Fall Fest Dates and information will be released by June 1.
-Stay tuned for more details and make plans to join us this coming Fall!</div>
+<div class="alert alert-warning" role="alert">2022 Dates and info released – read more below and register today!</div>

 The Musser outdoor fun continues in October as we host our Cub Scout Fall Fest - a full day of programs designed to keep the adventure of Cub Scouting alive for the whole family!
-Join us on Saturday October 16, 23, and 30 for all of the excitement
+Join us on Saturday October 15, 22, and 29 for all of the excitement.
+We’ll open a Sunday or two if the Saturdays fill quickly.

 **Activities are designed for Cubs and siblings of all levels and abilities, and will include: Archery, BB’s, Handicrafts, Pumpkin Carving, Bouldering, STEM, Nature, and more fun!
 All Youth participants will receive a Fall Fest patch.**

-Registration opens on August 20th!
+Registration opens August 1st!
 Space is limited, so Pre-registration is required.
 Once a session is full we will not be able to accommodate additional registrations for that session.
-Register today so you don’t miss-out on the magic Musser during the Fall!
+Register today so you don’t miss-out on the magic of Musser in the Fall!

 <p class="text-danger">Walk-ins will not be accepted.
 Prior registration is required, and when the session is full, there will be no more registrations accepted for that session.</p>